eark-project/dm-text-classification/README.md

 Adapt the script if neccessary.

+## General Information:

+The provied model was trained on german/austrian newspaper articles, expect bad performance on out-of-domain data.

+However, feel free to train your own models, according to the [scikit-learn documentation] (http://scikit-learn.org/stable/documentation.html).

+An exemple script that was used to generate the newspaper model can be found in the /pyscript subfolder.

 ## Requirements

 To run the Python script, the following packages need to be installed: `numpy`, `scipy` and `scikit-learn`: